-Fort Lauderdale Bare Assertions Attorney
+Fort Lauderdale Bare Assertions Attorneys

 The defense of bare assertions is one that is often used in DUI cases.
 A police officer must meet several requirements before they can arrest, or even stop, someone for a suspected DUI.
 Unfortunately, all too often, police officers do not meet these requirements.
 When that is the case, you should speak to a Fort Lauderdale bare assertions attorney that can uphold your rights.

 Before a police officer can pull someone over for a suspected DUI, they must have a reasonable suspicion that the driver has committed a crime.
 This is a fairly low standard.
 Generally speaking, an officer must just have reason to suspect that someone is driving while under the influence.
 Behaviors that may give a police officer reasonable suspicion include weaving in and out of lanes, driving too quickly or too slowly, or running red lights.

 If a police officer does not observe behaviors that give them reasonable suspicion, they cannot legally pull a driver over.
 Sometimes though, police officers pull a driver over anyway.
 In their report then, the police officer cannot specify the observations that gave them reasonable suspicion and so, they will make bare assertions instead.
 A bare assertion is simply making the accusation that the driver was impaired, without providing full reason for that assumption.

 Bare Assertions and Probable Cause

 Probable cause is a much higher standard than reasonable suspicion.
 An officer must have probable cause before they arrest someone.
 Probable cause means the officer has good reason to think the driver has committed a crime, such as driving while under the influence.
 Behavior that may give law enforcement probable cause includes the smell of alcohol on the driver’s breath, seeing an open container in the vehicle, or glassy or bloodshot eyes.